College of Chiropractic Education

 “During LIFE Leadership Weekend, I was expecting to learn a lot about the school, and I did, but I learned even more about myself.
 I was challenged to look within myself and discover who I wanted to be as a person.
 I knew that I would grow as a person by coming to LIFE, which in return would make me an even better chiropractor.
 So, I know LIFE was a good choice!”
 Read More

 The chiropractic profession has hundreds of different techniques for adjusting patients.
 While each technique is unique and serves a specific purpose, Life University has carefully selected the most common techniques in use today.
-As described below, the curriculum still provides students with the ability to customize their education by selecting techniques that are best suited for the type of practice they plan to open and the needs of the patient.
+As described below, the chiropractic curriculum still provides students with the ability to customize their education by selecting techniques that are best suited for the type of practice they plan to open and the needs of the patient.

-Important Statistics for the Chiropractic Profession
+Important Statistics for Chiropractic Schools and the Profession

 There are approximately 40 scholarships available for D.C. students at LIFE, and some you can apply to with just your application for admission to the University.
 The Launch Into LIFE New Student Scholarships provide significant financial assistance to help ease the burden of paying for tuition, allowing students to focus more intently on why they came to LIFE, to get a world class education in preparation for becoming a world class professional.